dandenney/dandenney.com-eleventy/src/blips/filter-array-by-keyboard-rows.md

 ---
+date: "2023-05-29"
 title: Filter an Array by Keyboard Rows
-date: "2023-05-29"
+layout: layouts/blip.njk
+summary: Using ChatGPT for JS problems
 tags:
   - blips
-layout: layouts/blip.njk
 ---

 I subscribe to [Cassidoo's newsletter](https://cassidoo.co/newsletter/), and in it, she offers up a coding challenge.
 Lately, I've been using it as a way to experiment with ChatGPT.
 Just to be sure, I do not submit these for credit.
 It's just a way to learn how to approach it both from the code and the prompting.